-- improving overall air quality;

-- reducing urban heat island effect;

-- reducing energy needs for cooling and heating;

-- assisting in mitigating climate change effects;

-- intercepting rainfall to reduce runoff, increase groundwater recharge and prevent soil erosion;

-- reducing noise pollution;

-- creating wildlife habitat;

-- enhancing flora and fauna diversity;

-- assisting in improving public health; and

-- contributing to the quality and character of the urban environment.

-6.3.39 The Urban Forest is composed of wooded areas within the Natural Heritage System and individual trees on public and private property.

-6.3.40 Natural Heritage System policies are applicable to the Urban Forest.
-This includes policies regarding Significant Natural Areas, Natural Green Spaces, Linkages, Special Management Areas and Residential Woodlands and all related policies.

-6.3.41 The Urban Forest will be protected and managed with the goals of:

-- a. maintaining and increasing the city's canopy cover; - b. improving both species and structural diversity, as well as overall health; and - c. being more evenly distributed across the city.

-6.3.42 Mississauga will protect, enhance, restore and expand the Urban Forest.
-This will be achieved by the following:
+- and airborne particles; - improving overall air quality; - reducing urban heat island effect; - reducing energy needs for cooling and heating; - assisting in mitigating climate change effects; - intercepting rainfall to reduce runoff, increase groundwater recharge and prevent soil erosion; - reducing noise pollution; - creating wildlife habitat; - enhancing flora and fauna diversity; - assisting in improving public health; and - contributing to the quality and character of the urban environment. - 6.3.39 The Urban Forest is composed of wooded areas within the Natural Heritage System and individual trees on public and private property. - 6.3.40 Natural Heritage System policies are applicable to the Urban Forest.
+This includes policies regarding Significant Natural Areas, Natural Green Spaces, Linkages, Special Management Areas and Residential Woodlands and all related policies. - 6.3.41 The Urban Forest will be protected and managed with the goals of: - a. maintaining and increasing the city's canopy cover; - b. improving both species and structural diversity, as well as overall health; and - c. being more evenly distributed across the city. - 6.3.42 Mississauga will protect, enhance, restore and expand the Urban Forest.
+This will be achieved by the following: - a. developing and implementing a strategic planting program, specific to distinct geographic areas within the city;

-- a. developing and implementing a strategic planting program, specific to distinct geographic areas within the city; - developing and implementing a strategic proactive maintenance program pertaining to trees on public land; - providing sustainable growing environments for trees by allocating adequate soil volumes and landscaped areas during the design of new development and infrastructure projects; - d. developing and implementing consistent standards for tree protection and planting across the city; - e. ensuring development and site alteration will not have negative impacts on the Urban Forest; - f. increasing tree canopy coverage and diversity, by planting trees appropriate to the location and avoiding the use of non-native tree and shrub species that are invasive; - g. regulating the injury and destruction of trees on public and private property; - h. promoting the management and enhancement of the Urban Forest on public and private property; - i. providing public education and encouraging stewardship; - providing strategic partnerships with regulatory agencies and others to address invasive nonnative species and diseases and other management challenges; and - k. compliance with by-laws pertaining to tree preservation and protection.
+- b. developing and implementing a strategic proactive maintenance program pertaining to trees on public land; - c. providing sustainable growing environments for trees by allocating adequate soil volumes and landscaped areas during the design of new development and infrastructure projects; - d. developing and implementing consistent standards for tree protection and planting across the city; - e. ensuring development and site alteration will not have negative impacts on the Urban Forest; - f. increasing tree canopy coverage and diversity, by planting trees appropriate to the location and avoiding the use of non-native tree and shrub species that are invasive;